A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in

 \end{itemize}

 We have carefully examined and ruled out any potential bias from \mstar{} difference and unrealistic IMF assumptions.
-Our primary conclusions demonstrate that the star formation and assembly histories of massive galaxies are too complex and intricate to be summarized by a few scaling relations anchored solely by stellar mass or velocity dispersion values.
+Our primary conclusions demonstrate that the star-formation and assembly histories of massive galaxies are too complex and intricate to be summarized by a few scaling relations anchored solely in stellar mass or velocity dispersion.

-We have presented in this work that, even with the modest spatial coverage of the MaNGA data, there is clear evidence of how the different assembly histories leave their traces in the stellar population.
+We have shown in this work that, even with the modest spatial coverage of the MaNGA data, there is clear evidence that the different assembly histories leave their traces in the stellar population.
 As \citet{HuangMNRAS2022} shows in their study, the extended stellar halo of massive galaxies beyond the coverage of MaNGA (e.g., from 50 to 100 kpc) could be excellent proxy of the galaxy's dark matter halo mass and indicator of its assembly history, as the stellar halo mainly consists of stars accreted from recent mergers and is less affected by the in-situ star formation that shapes massive galaxies' inner region.
 Therefore, our work demonstrates the scientific potential in extending the stellar population analysis \& comparison to the further outskirt regions of massive galaxies near and far, which is still quite challenging in observation.